By Meg Escott

 There's no scale considerations, so you just want to make sure you get the right size.
 Again it's helpful if the pad is glue bound or in book form.

 An architectural scale makes life much easier when drawing things to scale.
-It means you can follow the measurements on the scale rather than having to do scale calculations in your head (or with some scales you'll probably need a calculator).
+It means you can follow the measurements on the scale rather than having to do scale calculations for each measurement.

 An architectural symbols template can speed up drawing furniture and plumbing fixtures onto your floor plans.